Diplomatic recognition: History

 De facto recognition of states, rather than de jure, is rare.
 De jure recognition is stronger, while de facto recognition is more tentative and recognizes only that a government exercises control over a territory.
 An example of the difference is when the United Kingdom recognized the Soviet state de facto in 1921, but de jure only in 1924.
 Another example is the state of Israel in 1948, whose government was immediately recognized de facto by the United States and three days later de jure by the Soviet Union.
-Also, the Republic of China, commonly known as "Taiwan", is generally recognized as de facto independent and sovereign, but is not universally recognized as de jure independent due to the complex political status of Taiwan related to the United Nation's withdrawal of recognition in favor of the People's Republic of China in 1971.
+Another example is the Republic of Indonesia which was whose government was recognized de facto by the Netherlands in 1946 and de jure by the international community in 1949.
+Also, the Republic of China, commonly known as "Taiwan", is generally recognized as de facto independent and sovereign, but is not universally recognized as de jure independent due to the complex political status of Taiwan related to the United Nations' withdrawal of recognition in favor of the People's Republic of China in 1971.

 Renewing recognition of a government is not necessary when it changes in a normal, constitutional way (such as an election or referendum), but may be necessary in the case of a coup d'etat or revolution.
 Recognition of a new government by other states can be important for its long-term survival.
 For instance, the Taliban government of the Islamic State of Afghanistan, which lasted from 1996 to 2001, was recognized only by Pakistan, the United Arab Emirates, and Saudi Arabia, while far more had recognized the government of ousted President Burhanuddin Rabbani.
-The disputed territory of Jammu and Kashmir under the control of India is not recognized by either Pakistan or the People's Republic of China, and the Republic of Turkey.
+India's administration of Jammu and Kashmir, part of a disputed territory, is not recognized by either Pakistan or the People's Republic of China, and the Republic of Turkey.

 Recognition can be implied by other acts, such as a visit of the head of state, or the signing of a bilateral treaty.
 If implicit recognition is possible, a state may feel the need to explicitly proclaim that its acts do not constitute diplomatic recognition, like when the United States commenced its dialogue with the Palestine Liberation Organization in 1988.